-- In an indirect laryngoscopy, the doctor sprays the throat with a local anesthetic (medication to block the awareness of pain) to numb the area and prevent gagging and then uses a small, long-handled mirror to see the vocal folds.
+- Indirect laryngoscopy: Before an indirect laryngoscopy, the doctor often sprays the throat with a local anesthetic to numb the area and prevent gagging.
+The doctor then uses a small, long-handled mirror to see the vocal folds.

-- In a fiberoptic laryngoscopy, the doctor inserts a lighted tube through the person’s nose or mouth and down the throat to view the larynx and hypopharynx.
+- Fiberoptic laryngoscopy: During this procedure, the doctor inserts a lighted tube through the person’s nose or mouth and down the throat to view the larynx and hypopharynx.

-- In a direct laryngoscopy, done in an operating room, the person receives a sedative or general anesthetic.
+- Direct laryngoscopy: This procedure is done in an operating room, and the person receives a sedative or general anesthetic to block the awareness of pain.
 The doctor then views the larynx and hypopharynx using an instrument called a laryngoscope.
 A sample of tissue for a biopsy (see below) is often taken during a direct laryngoscopy.
 Frequently, the doctor will recommend a triple endoscopy, a procedure done under general anesthesia to examine the ear, nose, and throat area, as well as the trachea and the bronchus, which are located next to the lung and the esophagus.

 Videostroboscopy.
 This fiberoptic video technique is used so the doctor can see the larynx.
-It is performed in the same way as the indirect laryngoscopy.
-It is used to view the vocal folds and can detect motion abnormalities and other changes, including changes in vibration.
-Videostroboscopy helps to determine the location and size of a tumor, as well as how the tumor has affected the function of the larynx and hypopharynx.
+It is performed in the same way as an indirect laryngoscopy (see above).
+It is used to view the vocal folds and can detect motion abnormalities and other changes in vibration that are often important for determining whether a tumor is cancerous.
+Videostroboscopy helps determine the location and size of a tumor, as well as how the tumor has affected the function of the larynx and hypopharynx.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 The type of biopsy performed will depend on the location of the cancer.
 For instance, during a fine needle aspiration biopsy, cells are withdrawn using a thin needle inserted directly into the tumor.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 The following imaging tests may be used to determine the extent of the cancer:

 X-ray/barium swallow.
-An x-ray is a way to create a picture of the structures inside of your body, using a small amount of radiation.
+An x-ray is a way to create a picture of the structures inside the body using a small amount of radiation.
 Sometimes, the patient will be asked to swallow barium, which coats the mouth and throat, to enhance the image on the x-ray (called a barium swallow).
 A barium swallow is used to identify abnormalities along the throat and esophagus.
 A special type of barium swallow, called a modified barium swallow, may be needed to evaluate difficulties with swallowing.
-A dentist may take extensive x-rays of the teeth, mandible (jawbone), and maxilla (upper jaw), including a panorex (panoramic view).
+A dentist may take extensive x-rays of the teeth, mandible (jawbone), and maxilla (upper jaw), including a panorex, which is a panoramic view of the mouth.
 If there are signs of cancer, the doctor may recommend a computed tomography scan (see below).

 Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.
-This test can detect the spread of cancer to the liver or the cervical lymph nodes (lymph nodes in the neck).
+This test can detect the spread of cancer to the liver or the cervical lymph nodes located in the neck.